openedx/edx-documentation/en_us/shared/exercises_tools/single_select.rst

 For an overview of partial credit in problems, see :ref:`Awarding Partial Credit for a Problem`.

-To configure a multiple choice problem to award partial credit for a specific answer, you add the following attributes to the problem OLX.
+To configure a single select problem to award partial credit for a specific answer, you add the following attributes to the problem OLX.

 * Add the ``partial_credit="points"`` attribute to the